 11. Council tax

 A lot of Self Assessment users tend to forget about council tax when calculating their business expenses for the year.
-But in the same way that you’re permitted to count a portion of your mortgage or utility bills against the cost of your tax bill, you can also factor in part of your council tax bill.
+But in the same way that you’re permitted to count a portion of your mortgage interest/rent or utility bills against the cost of your tax bill, you can also factor in part of your council tax bill.

 The same rules apply regarding how to calculate the amount you’re allowed to chalk up as an expense.
-If your home office accounts for 40% of the space in your property, then you are allowed to claim 40% of the costs associated with your council tax against your annual Self Assessment tax bill.
+If your home office accounts for 20% of the space in your property, then you are allowed to claim up to 20% of the cost of your council tax on your annual Self Assessment tax bill.